Linux adoption: Mobile devices

 Android, which runs the Linux kernel is the world's most popular mobile platform.
 As of September 2024, Android has 71.85% of the global mobile operating system market.
+Although based on the Linux kernel, Android has very little in common with the conventional desktop Linux software stack predominant in most Linux systems.
+This is mostly evident in Android not using GNU tools but instead Toybox as the userland.
+Android software run on a hypervisor inside a Java virtual machine, and therefore is incompatible with most other Linux-based systems.

 Discontinued Linux-based mobile operating systems

 Firefox OS was another open source Linux-based mobile operating system, which has now been discontinued.

 Nokia previously produced some phones running a variant of Linux (e.g. the Nokia N900), but in 2013, Nokia's handset division was bought by Microsoft.

 Other embedded systems with graphical user interface

 Smartphones are gradually replacing these kinds of embedded devices, but they still exist.
 An example are the Portable media players.
 Some of the OEM firmware is Linux based.
 A community-driven fully free and open-source project is Rockbox.

 In-vehicle infotainment hardware usually involves some kind of display, either built into the Dashboard or additional displays.
 The GENIVI Alliance, now called COVESA (Connected Vehicle Systems Alliance), works on a Linux-based open platform to run the IVI.
 It may have an interface to some values delivered by the Engine control unit but is albeit completely separate system.
 There will be a special variant of Tizen for IVI, different for the Tizen for smartphones in several regards.